Our Funding and Impact

 Our Impact

-We provided specialist palliative care to more than 1,600 people in their homes.
+We provided specialist palliative care to 1,654 people in their homes.

-In addition, 657 patients were admitted to our In-Patient Units in Raheny and Blanchardstown in 2024 for symptom management and end of life care.
+In addition, 683 patients were admitted to our In-Patient Units in Raheny and Blanchardstown for symptom management and end of life care.

 Our bereavement services helped individuals and families, through support and counselling, both during the person’s illness and afterwards.